 Black and White Architecture Fine Art Photography Post-Processing Workflow Video

-So, on this video, the photo I use is a straight shot of the center of Jakarta Fatahillah Museum.
-This is a dutch style building built as the City Hall of Batavia during Colonial Era.
+So, in this video, the photo I use is a straight shot of the center of the Jakarta Fatahillah Museum.
+This is a dutch style building built as the City Hall of Batavia during the Colonial Era.
 Here is the RAW photo:

 And hereafter post-processing: